mertall/patchtst_and_hnsw/README.md

 ### Future Work

 1. **Transfer Learning**
    - Pretrain on a large corpus of diverse time-series and fine-tune to target domains for few-shot forecasting.
 We need to develop a better understanding of how to streamline the full GiftEval datasets into training a model at once.
-Consideration of the different frequencies across datasets (e.g., daily, weekly, monthly) will be instrumental to providing the model with richer temporal context.
-This is just one example of the detailed handling required to translate GiftEval’s diverse time-series into a unified pretraining corpus.
+Consideration of the different frequencies across datasets (e.g., daily, weekly, monthly) and parametezing the window length and scaling factor based kn frequency given will make this training process conical.
 2. **Alternative Forecasting Paradigms**
    - Our Jupyter Notebook forecasts tend to smooth over small peaks and valleys.
 To recover these fine-grained fluctuations in a lightweight model, we propose adding a reverse-diffusion module that injects controlled noise back into the predictions.
+3. **Leverage RAG**
+   - We propose applying RAG (HNSW) with a user prompting for a time series based on particular meta data.
+Thought is still being put into how we can organize the data within the DB to link word embedding to a set of data that would seed the PatchTST to forecast.
+Intial thoughts may be we customize indexing of HNSW to associate word embeddings as entry nodes, and then store our time series emebddingd under that entry point.
+This would be highly domain specific.

 ---